Herbert Baxter Adams: Career

 The new Johns Hopkins University, which opened in 1876, wanted to bring German-style graduate education to the United States.
 Adams was hired as fellow in history from 1876 to 1878, associate from 1878 to 1883, and was appointed associate professor in 1883.
 He is credited with bringing the study of history into the realm of the social sciences: "Adams, with his German training, was determined to inaugurate through the seminar system the scientific study of history based on careful, critical examination of the sources.
 He hoped to make the study of history an independent professional pursuit rather than a mere branch of literature."

 From 1878 to 1881 Adams was also a lecturer in history at Smith College.
 He was then a member of the New England Historic Genealogical Society, from 1881 to 1886.

 At Johns Hopkins, in 1880, Adams began his famous seminar in history, where a large proportion of the next generation of American historians trained.
-Among his students were Woodrow Wilson, Thomas Dixon, Jr., and Charles McLean Andrews.
+Among his students were Woodrow Wilson, Thomas Dixon, Jr., John Dewey, and Charles McLean Andrews.
 In 1882 Adams founded the "Johns Hopkins Studies in Historical and Political Science," the first such series.
 He was elected a member of the American Antiquarian Society in 1881.
 He brought about the organization in 1884 of the American Historical Association, for which he was secretary until 1900, when he resigned and was made first vice president.
 His historical writings introduced scientific methods of investigation that influenced many historians, including Frederick Jackson Turner and John Spencer Bassett.
 He authored Life and Writings of Jared Sparks (2 vols., 1893) and many articles and influential reports on the study of the social sciences.